dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Everyone involved knows that this is happening!
 The grant reviewers aren't fooled.
 The people at NSF aren't fooled.
 (Though if they've been around for a while, they might not notice the doublethink anymore.)
 When Congress set up the NSF, they had a mental model of how research works.
 When that model doesn't fit, people do the best thing they can: They collectively follow a parallel set of slightly different rules while simultaneously going through the motions of the rules as written.
 Congress didn't *mean* to set up a system like this.
 Bending the rules allows their spirit to be followed as closely as possible.

 At the NIAAA, The Rules say that you can't solicit grants from industry.
 But what exactly is "soliciting"?
 You might imagine there's some oracle somewhere ready to lend definitive answers, but I doubt it.
 Instead, what you probably see is some people doing things that are a *little* like soliciting, and it's fine.
 Other people do things that look slightly more like soliciting, and again it's fine.
 Eventually, someone pushes things slightly too far (or is just unlucky) and gets into trouble.
 The rules get clarified a bit then, but without acknowledging the institutional incentives that made everyone bend the rules in the first place.
-The person who got in trouble probably feels like a duck that got shot out of a flock.
+The person who got in trouble probably feels like a duck shot out of a flock.

 So that's what I guess happened at the NIAAA.
-The staffers are used to bending the rules because that's what everyone does all the time because it's the only way to get things done.
+The staffers are used to bending the rules because that's what everyone does all the time because it's the only way to do anything.
 They think that the alcohol study would be beneficial, and go for it, and over time things sort of spiral out of control.

 **Mukamal**

 There are lots of quotes from Mukamal where he appears to be promising to deliver a positive result.
 At first glance, these might look like red flags, but I don't think they're as bad as they seem.

 For one thing, Mukamal didn't start claiming alcohol was safe as a cynical ploy to get his hands on grant money.
 He had been publishing on the health effects of alcohol for years.
-There no reason to doubt that he sincerely believed that moderate drinking had cardiovascular benefits.
+There no reason to doubt that he sincerely believed that moderate drinking had cardiovascular and diabetes benefits.
 (And he may well be correct about that!)

 Can Mukamal be trusted?
 We can look at his track record.
 In 2007, he was first author on a [paper](https://doi.org/10.1016/j.ahj.2007.07.008) that randomly assigned patients to consume black tea or not.
 They looked at tons of different biomarkers and found that the tea did... basically nothing.
 This is the kind of case where it would be easy to p-hack your way to force some conclusion, but they straightforwardly state they found no evidence.